golioth/golioth-firmware-sdk/docs/Porting_Guide.md

 When you try to compile your "Hello, World" project, you will get missing header files and unresolved references.

-You may need to create the following files:
+You will need to create the following files:

 ```
 touch port/<platform>/golioth_port_config.h